djhouseknecht/csis-408/monthly-budget/README.md

 - Docker was used to build, test, and deploy the projects
 ### Data Source
 - H2 file storage
-- Flyway migration
+- The data is stored in the container.
+Once the container goes down, the data will be lost.
+This was for simplicity sake.
+I did not want to spin up another container or an external data source for this project.
 ### Java Backend
 - Spring boot
 - Maven build
 - Docker
 - security
+    - Using simple in-memory basic http auth.
+I learned alot about Spring Security, but I know there is still alot more.
+I would like to get a working OAuth security system in place, but the in-memory option worked for this assignment.
-    - Not using HTTP redirects because it restricts the clien with the security/login implementation
+    - Not using HTTP redirects because it restricts the client with the security/login implementation
-- Tests
-    - tests are run when the application is being built
-- swagger
 ### Front End
 - Angular 7
-- Tests

 ## References
 This was a useful resource for the Dockerization of the Java side of this application: https://www.callicoder.com/spring-boot-docker-example/